A Cohesive Deep Drilling Field Strategy for LSST Cosmology: Simulation results

 Results of the WL metrics are given on \autoref{tab:wlres} for the first year of the survey.
 WL requirements are met for all fields/bands.

 We have performed a simulation of the WFD survey using the LSST simulation \simubaseline.
-We have simulated a sample of \sne~corresponding to 10 times the number of expected \sne~(we use the rate from \cite{Hounsell_2018}) in the full redshift range [0.01,0.7].
-We use the G10 intrinsic scatter model (\cite{Scolnic_2016}) where (\snstrech,\col) distributions are described by asymmetric gaussian distributions with three parameters.
+We have simulated a sample of \sne~corresponding to 10 times the number of expected \sne~\citep[we use the rate from][]{Hounsell_2018} in the full redshift range [0.01,0.7].
+We use the G10 intrinsic scatter model \citep{Scolnic_2016} where (\snstrech,\col) distributions are described by asymmetric gaussian distributions with three parameters.
 We choose random \daymax~values spanning over the season duration of a group of observations.